junxit/us-congress-code/title-42/chapter-6a/sec-297d.md

 ### Effective Date of 1988 Amendment

 Pub.
 L. 100–607, title VII, § 713(h)(2), Nov.
 4, 1988, 102 Stat.
 3161, provided that: “Except as provided in Public Law 100–436 [Sept.
 20, 1988, 102 Stat.
-1680, see Tables for classification], the amendment made by paragraph (1) [amending this section] shall take effect as if such amendment had been effective on September 30, 1988, and as if section 843 of the Public Health Service Act, as added by section 715 of this title [section 297j of this title], had been effective on such date.”
+1680, see Tables for classification], the amendment made by paragraph (1) [amending this section] shall take effect as if such amendment had been effective on September 30, 1988, and as if section 843 of the Public Health Service Act [42 U.S.C.
+297j], as added by section 715 of this title, had been effective on such date.”

 ### Effective Date of 1985 Amendment